Real-Time Sync: From HTTP to Reactive Backends

 Everyday example:

-Imagine a money transfer:
+Picture a money transfer:

-1. Debit money from account A
+1. Take money out of account A

-2. Deposit money into account B
+2. Put money into account B

-Atomic transaction means:
+An atomic transaction means:

-• Either BOTH steps occur
+• Either BOTH steps happen

-• Or NEITHER of the two steps
+• Or NEITHER of them does

-• Never just one!
+• Never just one of the two.

 Why is this important?